Alfredo Ottaviani: Work and retirement from the Roman Curia

 With the change of the name of the Holy Office to the Congregation for the Doctrine of the Faith in 1965, Ottaviani was named pro-prefect of the congregation; the pope held the title of "prefect" until 1968.
 He was raised to the rank of cardinal-priest (with the same title) on 26 June 1967.
 As pro-prefect, Ottaviani had described himself as a "policeman" who protected traditional doctrine.

-On 8 January 1968 Ottaviani resigned from the Church's central administration.
+On 8 January 1968, Ottaviani resigned from the Church's central administration.
 Pope Paul VI accepted the resignation and appointed Cardinal Franjo Seper of Yugoslavia to take his place as pro-prefect for the Congregation for the Doctrine of the Faith.
 The event was seen as "a major turning point" by the Associated Press, noting he was being replaced "by a prelate from a Communist country that once imprisoned a Catholic cardinal ...
 In dramatic fashion, it signified the move of the half-billion-member church away from rigid conservatism toward new experiments in modernism and changing relations with Communist countries."
+He had also lost sight in one eye while the other one was "severely impaired" for some time before retirement.

 In 1970, when Paul VI restricted voting in papal conclaves to cardinals under the age of 80, Ottaviani, already 80, said the Pope's action was "an act committed in contempt of tradition that is centuries old" and that he was "throwing overboard the bulk of his expert and gifted counsellors".

 Ottaviani died on 3 August 1979.